 ACDA's most significant liability is unearned revenues.
 Unearned revenues consist almost entirely of outstanding deferred loans as outlined above.
-Accounts payable and accrued expenses represented a larger percentage, at just over 16%, of total liabilities at 12/31/20, than previous percentages.
-This is because with the additional funds awarded for COVID-19 purposes, there were more sub-awardees with earned monies at year end but still working on getting their payment requests processed than typical.
+Accounts payable and accrued expenses represented approximately 13% of total liabilities at December 31, 2021.

 An overview of the mortgage programs is arrayed in the table below: